adamkurth/reborn_dev/doc/source/installation.rst

     ln -s example/path/to/bornagain/repository/bornagain path/to/where/your/script/is/located

-Note that "bornagain/bornagain" is not a typo in the above -- in the case of a symbolic link you need to link to the actual bornagain package, which lies *within* the git repository that is also named bornagain.
-If you use this method, you will need to run your scripts from the specific directory where the symbolic link is created, so this is not the best method.
+Note that "bornagain/repository/bornagain" is not a typo in the above -- in the case of a symbolic link you need to link to the actual bornagain package, which lies *within* the git repository that is also named bornagain.
+If you use this method, you will need to run your scripts from the specific directory where the symbolic link is created.

-If you do any of the above correctly, you should then be able to import bornagain in the usual way:
+If you do any of the above correctly, you might be able to import bornagain in the usual way:

 .. code-block:: python

     import bornagain

+The above might fail if you are missing dependencies, which are describe below.
+Another possible mode of failure is that you have not compiled the fortran code that bornagain uses, which is discussed in the next section.

 Compilation of Fortran code
 ---------------------------

-There are a couple of bornagain modules that rely on Fortran.
+There are a couple of bornagain modules that use modules formed from compiled Fortran code.
 In some cases they are not strictly necessary, but they will speed up some routines.
 We use the f2py program to compile Fortran code and create Python modules.
-Most likely, you can simply do the following:
+Although it *shouldn't* be strictly necessary to compile these to use some of the basic bornagain classes, you should go ahead and compile them since the f2py program that is included with numpy makes this relatively painless.
+Try the following:

 .. code-block:: bash

     cd developer
     ./compile-fortran.sh

-You will see some warnings (due to Numpy -- this is out of our control).
-So long as there are no errors you should be all set.
+You will see some warnings due to Numpy (these is out of our control), but so long as there are no errors you should be all set.

 Dependencies